LakunleD/books/README.md

-# GraphQL Books
+# Books

-Basic CRUD Graphql app
+Basic Graphql app

 ## To Use